burundiocibu/bling/README.md

    * show -- an executable that uses the LCD shield to step through a performance

-   * master_server -- Used to allow control of the show from a tcp/ip
+   * master_server -- Used to allow control of the show from a basic TCP/IP socket.
-     connection.
    * client_cmd -- Use to help ring out the TCP/IP protocol with the
      master_server program.

 Network Control
 --------------
 It would be nice to be able to control the system from a remote